aekdahl/DRL-Udacity-Nanodegree/2. Project 2 - Continuous Control/Report.md

 ### 2. Environment
 - Number of agents: 20
-- Number of states: 33
+- Number of state variables: 33
 - Number of possible actions: 4
     - *Corresponding to the torque of the double-jointed arm*
     - *Each action value are clipped to stay within the (-1,1) boundary*